 Throughout September we screened Go Tell the Bees in grand castles and picturesque farms.
 Developed from four years of conversations, inspired by the 25th anniversary of the Sea Empress disaster and created by over 400 contributors in 30 locations, this is a film made by, with and for the people of Pembrokeshire.

-Each of our screening events began with a live performance, a chance to explore the accompanying exhibition and an introduction from storyteller and myth-maker, Phil Okwedy.
-We have shared Phil’s speech, which we suggest watching ahead of the film.
+Each of our screening events began with a live performance, a chance to explore the accompanying exhibition and an introduction from storyteller and myth-maker, Phil Okwedy, who introduced each of our three screenings.
+You can read Phil’s speech in full to find out more about TEAM’s journey in Pembrokeshire.

 Look back on photos from our live screenings, interviews with creators on our Go Tell the Bees project page and learn about Abi Sidebotham’s work on Sea Empress 25 – a direct source of inspiration for the film.

 To read more about the journey of Go Tell the Bees head to our blogs on The eventful journey of Go Tell the Bees, Creating the script and Reimagining a community project during a time of isolation.

 You can also get involved at home through our Learning Hive.